Internships | Modern Languages & Literatures | University of Miami

 Pre-requisites are: ITA, POR, GER 202; SPA, FRE 203; ARB, JPN 204.

-You will be required to work 80 Internship’s hours in total.
+You will be required to work 5 hours per week from the beginning to the end of the semester.
 You can arrange your Internship schedule in base of your course schedule.

 Do I get paid as an intern?